Kim Aabech

-Kim Engel Aabech ([ˈɔˌpek]; born 31 May 1983) is a Danish footballer who plays for BK Avarta.
+Kim Engel Aabech ([ˈɔˌpek]; born 31 May 1983) is a Danish footballer who plays for FC Gladsaxe.
 His father is former Danish international Hans Aabech.

 Career

 Lyngby

 After starting his senior career with lower-tier clubs Virum-Sorgenfri and Gladsaxe Hero, Aabech moved to Lyngby Boldklub in 2004 where he grew out to become a key player.
 During his tenure at the club, his reputation as a goalscorer grew and, together with Tobias Mikkelsen, Mikkel Beckmann and Christian Holst, he formed a formidable offensive, which played a major role in Lyngby's promotion from the 1st Division to the Superliga in the 2006–07 season.
 He scored his first Danish Superliga goal on 29 July 2007 against FC Nordsjælland.
 In the fall of 2008, Kim was demoted to Lyngby's reserve team for a short period due to disciplinary problems.
 After the episode, he returned to the first team and became a contributing factor to the club's strong fall season.